Passages with Personality

 Quartier de l’Horloge

-During the late 1970s, an updated version of the passage opened in Paris: Le Quartier de l’Horloge (The Clock District) and its two Passages de l’Horloge.
+During the late 1970s, an updated version of the Parisian passage opened: Le Quartier de l’Horloge (The Clock District) and its two Passages de l’Horloge.

 The developer commissioned a monumental clock automaton (in which sculpted figures become animated at certain times, like a cuckoo clock).
 Defender of Time features a man with a sword, who at the top of each hour would fend off one of three attacking animals: a crab, a dragon, or a bird — and at times, all three.

-Paris again re-invented the passage at this open-air arcade of high-end shops, restaurants, and sculptural art.
+Paris again re-invented the passage at Beaupassage, an open-air arcade of high-end shops, restaurants, and sculptural art.
 An entrance to Beaupassage:

 La Traversée (The Crossing): a huge cardboard forest sculpture lining a covered walkway leading into Beaupassage: